 Thanksgiving is a time of heartwarming scenes of European pilgrims having friendly meals with the native peoples of America.
-Christianity had, at last, made it’s way to the Americas.
-But what would come next wouldn’t be the good news of Jesus Christ and his Kingdom.
+Christianity had, at last, made its way to the Americas.
+But what would come next wouldn’t be the good news of the Gospel—Jesus Christ and his Kingdom.
 Over the next 400 years, America would experience the longest and most devastating genocide the world has ever seen, all in the name of God.

 The unmatched brutality to the natives by the hands of Christians is a part of history that often goes untold and is covered up by the patriotic red, white, and blue.
 The extermination of Natives started with Christopher Columbus’ arrival in San Salvador in 1492.
 Later, European Christian invaders systematically murdered additional aboriginal people, from the Canadian Arctic to South America.
 They used warfare, massacres, death marches, forced relocation to barren lands, destruction of their food supply, and poisoning.